pegasone/pegasone.github.io/index.md

 • New cases, assuming the diagnostic criteria also include COVID-19 signs and symptoms, is an important indicator for resource allocation in the healthcare system but is not a good measurement of pandemic progression as it is confounded by New tests.<br/>
 • Total (confirmed, or cumulated) cases is the least relevant indicator for evaluating the current COVID-19 situation.
 Active cases per million is better as it also factors in recovered cases and deaths and it is normalized to the country population.

 For these reasons, the most relevant indicators for pandemic worsening or progression are <b>Positive rate</b> and, to some extent, <b>Active cases per million</b>.
-We can use these two to create a consolidated indicator: <b>ACPO-14</b>.
+We can use these two to create a consolidated indicator, or index: <b>ACPO-14</b>.

 <h4>2020-10-01</h4>